 Welcome to the Okanagan College Indigenization project.

-Okanagan College takes its name from the Okanagan-Syilx people and campuses are situated in Okanagan-Syilx and Secwepemc homelands.
-Indigenous peoples are diverse with distinct languages, lifeways and territories.
+Okanagan College, as well as the Okanagan Valley and Okanagan River, takes its name from the Okanagan-Syilx people and campuses are situated in Okanagan-Syilx and Secwepemc homelands.

 As part of Okanagan College’s Strategic Plan 2016-2020, Okanagan College Governance and Leadership have expressed a commitment to working with, and learning from, the Indigenous Community.
 As a result of this commitment, the Okanagan College Indigenization Task Force was created with the commitment to collaborate with Okanagan regional area Indigenous communities, student learners (past, present and future) and Elders.